hrubanj/webpage/_posts/2023-08-20-journeymans-tips-on-optimizing-sql-queries.markdown

 This is the query plan output by Postgres:

-<font size=1>*The 'cost' is Postgres' estimate of how expensive it is to execute part of the query.
+*<font size=1>The 'cost' is Postgres' estimate of how expensive it is to execute part of the query.
 The actual time shows how long it actually took.
 If there's a big difference between the two, the query planner is more likely to choose a suboptimal plan.
-Consult Postgres [documentation](https://www.postgresql.org/docs/current/sql-explain.html) for more details.*<font>
+Consult Postgres [documentation](https://www.postgresql.org/docs/current/sql-explain.html) for more details.</font>*

 | QUERY PLAN                                                                                                                           |
 |:-------------------------------------------------------------------------------------------------------------------------------------|